 The lack of money due to an alcohol habit may also cause stress within the household.
 Additionally, being under the influence of alcohol leads to poor performance on daily responsibilities, leading to work problems and failure to accomplish former routines.

-To fully avoid these health, economic, and personal issues related to binge drinking, self-medicating isn’t an option.
+To fully avoid these health, economic, and personal issues related to binge drinking, self-medicating should be avoided.
 It is ideal to seek professional treatment as soon as possible so that binge drinkers can avoid having an alcohol addiction.

 The first step in treating alcohol binge drinking is to undergo an assessment to check if you have developed a dependency.
 Alcohol use disorder (AUD) is diagnosed with several criteria that describe your drinking habits.
 When these characteristics are confirmed in yourself or a loved one, a custom-fit program will be prescribed to help in binge drinking and alcohol dependency.